nephio-project/nephio/operators/o2ims-operator/README.md

 ### Redeploying

 To redeploy the cluster, or to recreate the development environment, one must delete the created cluster.
-The Nephio mgmt cluster will be deleted automatically when running `create-cluster.sh`, but the cluster deployed by this operator has a name in the `clusterName` field of the spec.
-For example, in `sample_provisioning_request.yaml` it will be `edge`, thus:
+The Nephio mgmt cluster will be deleted automatically when running `create-cluster.sh`, but the cluster deployed by this operator has a name in the `clusterName` field.
+For example, it may be `edge`, thus:

 ```bash
 kind delete cluster -n edge